Accelerating amorphous polymer electrolyte screening by learning to reduce errors in molecular dynamics simulated properties: Results

 In Fig. \ref{fig:systematic-error}(c), we further study how the performance of our model would evolve with less $\SI{50}{ns}$ data, since these long MD simulations are expensive to run and cannot be easily parallelized.
 We find that the performance of the multi-task model decreases relatively slowly with less training data, and it still has some correction ability even with 13 CV data points, despite the large uncertainties due to the small data size.
 This obsevation shows the advantage of co-training a larger $\SI{5}{ns}$ dataset and a smaller $\SI{50}{ns}$ dataset -- it is much easier to learn a systematic correction than learn the property from scratch, and the co-training allows the transfer of graph representation learning from the $\SI{5}{ns}$ dataset to the $\SI{50}{ns}$ dataset.
 In contrast, the performance of a single-task model directly predicting $\SI{50}{ns}$ conductivity degrades much faster with less training data.

 \textbf{Acceleration of the screening of polymers.} After demonstrating the performance of the multi-task model on reducing both random and systematic errors, we employ this model to perform an extensive screening of polymer electrolytes in the polymer space defined in Fig. \ref{fig:illustrative}(a).
 The goal of the screening is to search for polymers with the highest conductivity.
 As shown in Fig. \ref{fig:exploration}(a), we obtain 53362 polymer candidates using polymerization criteria from the ZINC chemical database \cite{irwin2005zinc}.
 To reduce the average computational cost, we limit our search space to only include polymers with monomer molecular weight less than 200, resulting in 6247 polymers.
+As shown in Supplementary Figs. 6,7, both search and candidate spaces cover a diverse set of polymer structures.

 We first use $\SI{5}{ns}$ MD simulations and a single-task GCN to explore polymers in the search space.
 To reduce computational cost, we only simulate each polymer once and employ GCN to reduce the random errors in the simulation.
 We perform 300 simulations in each iteration, 150 on randomly sampled polymers and 150 on best polymers predicted by GCN, which balances the exploration and exploitation.
 As shown in Fig. \ref{fig:exploration}(b), the conductivities of the top 50 polymers gradually increase as more polymers are explored with the iterative approach.
 But after 900 simulations, the average conductivity only increases slightly, indicating that we have achieved the best polymers in the 6247 search space based on $\SI{5}{ns}$ simulations.